Bob Day Afternoon: Plot

-After a bit of role-play training at home, Bob goes across the street to the bank in order to ask for a loan, despite having fairly low credit scores and several outstanding loans with them already.
-Upon arriving at the bank, he is rejected by his mean and rude bank teller, who doesn't treat him as a client, and even encourages mocking Bob for his low credit scores.
+After a bit of role-play training at home, Bob goes across the street to the bank in order to ask for a loan, despite having a low credit score and several outstanding loans with them already.
+Upon arriving at the bank, he is immediately rejected by the bank teller.
 Upon returning to Bob's Burgers, Bob sees several police cars, followed by a SWAT team and a series of news vans, heading back towards the bank.
 A police detective enters their store, announcing that there is a holdup and hostage situation in progress in the bank, and that he needs Bob's Burgers to act as a headquarters for the police response.

-The bank robber Mickey (voiced by Bill Hader) requests pizza, and much to Bob's dismay and disgust Jimmy Pesto takes the opportunity to deliver it to them, gaining free publicity in the process.
-The pizza is delivered by a remote control robot, and Gene asks the operator where he received his training, leading to an extended fantasy about attending Robot College, where he is seen partying and streaking with robots.

-Bob is overjoyed when Mickey dislikes Pesto's pizza, declaring it the worst Italian pizza, and asks for burgers instead.
-He speaks to Bob, and requests that he deliver the burgers himself.
-When Bob does so, the police sniper attempts to shoot Mickey, leading to Bob being taken hostage as well.
-A series of increasingly complicated group phone calls ensue between the police, the bank and the Belcher family, culminating in Bob being told that he should 'hit the deck' in one hour.
+The bank robber Mickey requests pizza, and much to Bob's dismay, Jimmy Pesto takes the publicity opportunity to deliver it to them.
+Disgusted by Pesto's pizza, Mickey asks for burgers and requests for Bob to deliver them personally.
+During the hand off, a police sniper shoots at Mickey, who takes Bob hostage as well.
+A series of increasingly complicated group phone calls ensue between the police, Mickey, and the Belcher family, culminating in Bob being told that he should "hit the deck" in one hour.